intel-analytics/ipex-llm/docker/llm/finetune/lora/README.md

 ## To run in TDX-CoCo and enable Remote Attestation API

-You can deploy this workload in TDX CoCo and enable Remote Attestation API Serving with setting `TEEMode` in `./kubernetes/values.yaml` to `TDX`.
+You can deploy this workload in TDX CoCo and enable Remote Attestation API Serving with setting `TEEMode` in `./kubernetes/values.yaml` to `tdx`.
 The main diffences are it's need to execute the pods as root and mount TDX device, and a flask service is responsible for generating launcher's quote and collecting workers' quotes.

 To use RA Rest API, you need to get the IP of job-launcher:
 ``` bash